Analysis of error localization of Chebyshev spectral approximations

 where, using elementary algebraic manipulations,

-It is easily verified that the left-hand side of \eqref{eq:SuperPoint} is a polynomial of degree $n$, from which we can obtain a set of superconvergence points.
-Numerical experiments show that the equation \eqref{eq:SuperPoint} has $n$ or $n-1$ zeros in $\Omega$.
-In Figure \ref{fig:ExamS} we illustrate the error curves of $f_n$ and the errors at the superconvergent points.
+It is easily verified that the left-hand side of \eqref{eq:SuperPoint} is a polynomial of degree at most $n$, from which we can obtain a set of superconvergence points $\{y_{j}^{n}(\xi)\}$.
+In Figure \ref{fig:ExamS} we illustrate the error curves of $f_n$ and the errors at the superconvergence points.
 We can see that the error of $f_n$ at the superconvergence points are smaller than the maximum error of $f_n$, especially when the superconvergence points are away from the singularity.
 Moreover, we also observe that the larger $n$, the more superconvergence points distributed in the neighborhood of the singularity $x=\xi$.
 Recall that the maximum error of $f_n$ is always attained at the singularity for moderate and large values of $n$.
-Hence, to guarantee the superconvergence property, we introduce a small parameter $\varepsilon$ which is independent of $n$ and $0<\varepsilon\ll1$.
+Hence, to guarantee \eqref{def:supconv}, we introduce a small parameter $\varepsilon$ which is independent of $n$ and $0<\varepsilon\ll1$.
 We denote by $\Omega_{\varepsilon}(\xi)$ the interval $\Omega$ except the $\varepsilon$-neighborhood of $\xi$, i.e., $\Omega_{\varepsilon}(\xi)=\{x\in\Omega:|x-\xi|\geq\varepsilon\}$ and denote by $S(\xi)$ the solution set of \eqref{eq:SuperPoint}.
 We then define the set of superconvergence points over the interval $\Omega_{\varepsilon}(\xi)$, i.e.,